wccalvin/rust/README.md

 # rust

-Hello.
 This project contains small excercises to get started on `rust`

 ## Install